 The current design of the Studio/Shed exceeds the standards listed under MCC 39.4310(F).
 See Exhibit C for the existing floorplan.
 Using the Accessory Use Determination, Vanessa Dawson and Grant Casey would like to propose the structure's use be a personal office space/shed.
 The office will be used for personal use only.
 It will consist of a sink, a bathroom with a sink, toilet, and shower.
 It will consist of a workspace and two rooms for storage with no closets.
 The shed would remain and would be used for storing tools and such.
 See Exhibit D for a proposed floor plan.
 The personal office/shed would comply with MCC 39.4315(H): A. The Accessory Structure shall not be designed or used, whether temporarily or permanently, as a primary dwelling, accessory dwelling unit, apartment, guesthouse, housing rental unit, sleeping quarters or any other residential unit.
 B. The Accessory Structure shall not contain a bathing tub.
 C. Any toilet or bathing facilities, such as a shower, shall be located on the ground floor of any multi-story building.
 D. An Accessory Structure containing a toilet or bathing facilities shall not contain Cooking Facilities.
 E. The Accessory Structure shall not contain a mattress, bed, Murphy bed, cot, or any other similar item designed to aid in sleep as a primary purpose, unless such item is disassembled for storage.
 F. Upon approval, compliance with MCC 39.8860 will be fulfilled where Vanessa Dawson and Grant Casey will record a covenant related to the restrictions/use of the proposed Accessory Building.
-See Exhibit K.

-The personal office/shed contains the minimum departure from the Allow Use standards to accommodate the use given the circumstances.
+See Exhibit K. The personal office/shed contains the minimum departure from the Allow Use standards to accommodate the use given the circumstances.
 Vanessa and Grant did not build this structure but bought this property in June of 2023 where the structure was already built unpermitted.
 Vanessa and Grant did not anticipate the number of land use issues they would face upon the purchase of this property.
 The seller did not properly disclose the lack of permitting and zoning violations at the time of the sale.
 Vanessa and Grant were led to believe that the use of the studio/shed could be an ADU, that the paperwork was submitted to get approval, and the last step was to have a meeting with the county.
 Because the existing use of the structure violates the zoning code, the homeowners would like to change the use to a personal office to bring it into compliance.
 The structure complies with all zoning rules of MCC 39.4315(H) when the bathtub, cooking facilities, and closet are removed.
 Vanessa and Grant would like to ask permission for the 3-piece (contains sink, toilet and shower) bathroom to stay.
 The personal office is far enough from the house that a bathroom in the structure is needed for convenience.
-The kitchen sink is needed to assist Vanessa in her business as she runs a lawn and garden company.
-She will use this space for repotting, planting, floral arrangements, harvesting fruits veggies and plants from the garden as well as photo shoots.
-She needs a large workstation with water, a large sink and the ability to wash things in an open area.
+Variance - (Type III Land Use Permit) - The explanation and the solution The studio/shed violates the setback dimensions described in MCC 39.4325(C).
+The studio/shed was built within the setback by the previous owners.
+Using MCC 39.8200 and MCC 39.8205, Vanessa Dawson and Grant Casey would like to apply for a Variance.